vechain/vechain-sdk-js/docs/polls.md

     monitoringPoll.startListen();

-    // It seeme to be strange, BUT onData is called only after 1 second of the eventPoll.startListen() call. expect(monitoringPoll.getCurrentIteration).toBe(0);
+    // It seems to be strange, BUT onData is called only after 1 second of the eventPoll.startListen() call. expect(monitoringPoll.getCurrentIteration).toBe(0);
 }